Table of contents

 - Link or unlink your Pinterest account from other services (like Facebook, Google or Twitter).
 For some services (like Facebook), you can also decide whether or not to publish your Pinterest activity to that service.

 - Edit secret board settings.
 Secret boards are visible to you and other collaborators in the board, and any collaborator may choose to make the board available to anyone else.
 For example, another collaborator can invite someone else to the board, make the board available to an app they use to view Pinterest, or even just take an image from the board and email it to their friends.
-For more information about secret boards, please visit our Help Center.

 - Choose whether Pinterest will be customized for you using information from other websites or apps.
 If you have a Pinterest account and want to control how your offsite data is used to tailor your experience, you can visit your settings and update your “Personalization” preferences.